turtle7373/cs330projectcode/README.md

 build instrctions

-first copy part1.java file and part2.java file and make your own java files with both of them.
+first copy part1.java file and part2.java file and make your own java files for each of them.

 make sure they are java files(clone them)